Callanish Stones: Centre stone

-The central monolith stands 0.8 metres west of the true centre of the stone circle.
-The stone is 4.8 metres high, 1.5 metres wide and 0.3 metres thick.
+The central monolith stands 0.8 metres (32 inches) west of the true centre of the stone circle.
+The stone is 4.8 metres (16 feet) high, 1.5 metres (5 feet) wide and 0.3 metres (1 foot) thick.
 The largest sides of the stone are almost perfectly oriented to the north and south.
 The monolith has the shape of a ship's rudder and probably weighs about seven tonnes.

 Stone circle

-The stone circle consists of thirteen stones and has a diameter of 11.4 metres.
-The stone circle is not a perfect circle, but is a ring with a flattened east side (13.4 metres north–south by 12 metres east–west).
-The stones have an average height of three metres.
-The ring covers an area of 124 square metres.
+The stone circle consists of thirteen stones and has a diameter of 11.4 metres (37 feet).
+The stone circle is not a perfect circle, but is a ring with a flattened east side (13.4 metres; 44 feet north–south by 12 metres; 40 feet east–west).
+The stones have an average height of three metres (10 feet).
+The ring covers an area of 124 square metres (148 sq. yd.).
 This is quite small compared to similar circles, including the nearby Callanish II which is 2.5 times as large.

 Northern avenue

 The avenue connects to the stone circle from the north-northeast.
-The avenue is 83.2 metres long.
+The avenue is 83.2 metres (90 yards) long.
 The avenue has 19 stones remaining: nine stones are on the eastern side, ten on the western side.
-The largest stone is 3.5 metres high and stands on the western end of the row.
-The two rows are not exactly parallel to each other but fan out: at the north end the rows are 6.7 metres apart, while the distance between the rows is 6 metres at the south end.
+The largest stone is 3.5 metres (12 feet) high and stands on the western end of the row.
+The two rows are not exactly parallel to each other but fan out: at the north end the rows are 6.7 metres (22 feet) apart, while the distance between the rows is 6 metres (20 feet) at the south end.
 From the circle the height of the stones decreases towards the middle of the avenue; from there the height increases again.
 The stones of the eastern side of the avenue have only three-quarters of the height of the stones on the western side.